 We have an Audit Committee and a Compensation Committee with the composition and responsibilities described below.
 Each committee operates under a charter that is approved by our Board.
 The members of each committee are appointed by the Board and serve until their successor is elected and qualified, unless they are earlier removed or resign.
 In addition, from time to time, special committees may be established under the direction of the Board when necessary to address specific issues.
-Our Board has determined that Christopher Laitala, Adam Feinstein, Matthew I. Lozow and Brent Turner are independent directors under NASDAQ rules and Exchange Act rules.
+Our Board has determined that Matthew I. Lozow, Brent Turner, Christopher Laitala, Teresa DeLuca and Adam Feinstein are independent directors under NASDAQ rules and Exchange Act rules.

-Because we avail ourselves of exceptions applicable to "controlled companies" under NASDAQ listing rules, the responsibilities that would otherwise be undertaken by a nominating committee or solely by a majority of independent directors of the board of directors will be undertaken by the full board of directors, or, at its discretion, by a special committee established under the direction of the full board of directors.
-The controlled company exception does not modify the independence requirements for the audit committee and we intend to comply with the audit committee requirements of the Sarbanes-Oxley Act and the rules of NASDAQ.
-These rules require that our Audit Committee be composed of at least three members, a majority of whom will be independent within 90 days following the effective date of the registration statement we filed in connection with our initial public offering and exclusively of independent directors within one year following the effective date of such registration statement.
+Because we avail ourselves of certain exceptions applicable to "controlled companies" under NASDAQ listing rules, the responsibilities that would otherwise be undertaken by a nominating committee or solely by a majority of independent directors of the board of directors will be undertaken by the full board of directors, or, at its discretion, by a special committee established under the direction of the full board of directors.
+The controlled company exception does not modify the independence requirements for the audit committee and we comply with the audit committee requirements of the Sarbanes-Oxley Act and the rules of NASDAQ.